Young Native American Is Run Down By Truck Driver In Possible Racially Motivated Attack

 It was around 1:30 a.m.
 Saturday when the birthday festivities for Jimmy Kramer turned tragic.

-According to investigators, the 20-year-old Taholah, Washington, man was celebrating with friends at Donkey Creek near the Humptulips Campground when witnesses said a mid-90s Chevy pickup truck, white with an extended cab and large tires, showed up and started “doing doughnuts” around the group.
+Investigators say the 20-year-old Taholah, Washington, man was celebrating with friends at Donkey Creek near the Humptulips Campground when witnesses said a mid-'90s Chevy pickup truck, white with an extended cab and large tires, showed up and started “doing doughnuts” around the group.

 According to the Quinault Tribal Nation — the Native American tribe that many of the young people at the campsite, including Kramer, belonged to — the driver of the truck was yelling “racial slurs and war whoops” at the group.

-Witnesses said that the driver, described as a white man in his mid-30s with dark hair and cropped beard, continued to drive erratically while a female passenger, also described as white and in her 30s, screamed at him to stop the truck.
+Witnesses said that the driver, described as a white man in his mid-thirties with dark hair and a cropped beard, continued to drive erratically while a female passenger, also described as white and in her thirties, screamed at him to stop the truck.
 Instead, the driver ran over Kramer and another Quinault man, 19-year-old Harvey Anderson.

 The next day, Anderson was released from hospital with scratches all over his body, a bruised lung, and a cracked sternum, he told KING5.